fmidue/Alloy4Fun/REPORT.md

  * Fixed installation guide for old version (with Eclipse)
  * Java Web services that only run on Eclipse are no longer needed
- * Introducing Docker containers for each service (api + mongo + meteor) and a docker-compose file for orchestrating these services together
+ * Introducing Docker containers for each service (api + meteor) and a docker-compose file for orchestrating these services together
  * Setup of api to be REST instead of SOAP
  * Imported old meteor code into new instance
  * Fixed missing imports